Embedded-IOT-Project/Raspberry-Pi-/README.md

 # Raspberry Pi Flask Video Streaming with Face and QR Detection

+## 🧠 Why Use Raspberry Pi?

+Raspberry Pi 3 B+ is used in this project as a powerful yet affordable alternative to platforms like Pixy and ESP32.

+Pixy and ESP32, while suitable for lightweight detection tasks, often struggle with real-time streaming and image processing due to limited processing power and RAM.
+In testing, both platforms exhibited significant lag when handling live face or QR detection streams, especially when combined with camera and network tasks.

+Raspberry Pi offers smoother performance for real-time video analysis and web streaming using OpenCV and Flask, with better support for USB webcams, multitasking, and Python libraries.

+It provides a more stable and scalable solution for projects requiring moderate to complex computer vision without needing an external PC or cloud processing.
+---

 This project demonstrates real-time live video streaming on a **Raspberry Pi 3 B+** using a **USB webcam**, **Flask**, and **OpenCV**.
 The system supports three modes:

 - `face_stream.py` – Detects human faces only